eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 Using the example `pgm_conf.json` file above, the following `proc_grps.json` example enables the following:

-- Copybooks from local folders LIB1 and LIB2, with the extensions ".cpy" and ".copy", and from Endevor location PRD/2/SYS3/SUB4/COBCPY, are used with PROGRAM1.
-The Explorer for Endevor inventory location "inv1" is used to retrieve the dependencies from Endevor.
+- Copybooks from local folders `LIB1` and `LIB2`, with the extensions `.cpy` and `.copy`, and from Endevor location `PRD/2/SYS3/SUB4/COBCPY`, are used with PROGRAM1.
+The Explorer for Endevor inventory location `inv1` is used to retrieve the dependencies from Endevor.
 - The QUALIFY(EXTEND) and XMLPARSE(COMPAT) compiler options are enabled for PROGRAM1.
-- The IDMS dialect is enabled for PROGRAM2, and IDMS copybooks from local folders LIB3 and LIB4 are used with PROGRAM2.
+- The IDMS dialect is enabled for PROGRAM2, and IDMS copybooks from the `/accounts/cpy` subfolder of the TAR file `/remote/uss/idms/cpy.tar`, as well as in local folders `LIB3` and `LIB4`, are used with PROGRAM2.
 - The DB2 SQL server is enabled for PROGRAM2.
-- Non-IDMS copybooks from USS path /remote/uss/folder, and mainframe data set HLQ.DSN.COBCOPY, are used with PROGRAM2.
-The Zowe profile "prof1" is used to download the copybooks from the mainframe data set, while the default profile in the extension settings is used to download the copybooks from the USS file.
+- Non-IDMS copybooks from USS path `/remote/uss/folder`, and mainframe data set `HLQ.DSN.COBCOPY`, are used with PROGRAM2.
+The Zowe profile `prof1` is used to download the copybooks from the mainframe data set, while the default profile in the extension settings is used to download the copybooks from the USS file.

 ```
 {